A fasting blood glucose test lets your doctor screen you for diabetes and other dangerous conditions. Who should get a fasting blood glucose test?

 Before the test, refrain from eating or drinking anything but water for 8 to 14 hours.
 This triggers the release of glucagon in your blood.
 It is often a good idea to schedule these tests first thing in the morning, as your body will already be in a fast state from not eating during the night.

 To perform the test, a lab tech will draw blood once after you fast for at least 8 hours.
 Another blood glucose test your doctor may order is a glucose tolerance test.
-Once testing is done, a report will be sent to your doctor, who will meet with you to discuss the results and any additional steps.
+Once testing is done, a report will be sent to your doctor, who will meet with you to discuss the results and any additional steps or let you know you have normal fasting blood glucose levels.

 July 14, 2017